August 4-6, 2026: Downtown Juneau

 Educators, administrators, university faculty, and community members are all welcome and encouraged to attend.
 Attendees will find engaging and informative sessions to support their thinking around culturally-responsive and sustaining pedagogies for K–12 and university settings, critical theory, place-based education, and possibilities for indigenizing curriculum and building safe social environments for all learners.

-The conference is scheduled August 7-9, and will be offered in person at Thunder Mountain High School, in Juneau, Alaska, with featured elements available virtually.
-The theme of this year’s event is Connecting Culture, Community and Curriculum.
+The conference is scheduled August 4-6, and will be offered in person in Downtown Juneau, Alaska, with featured elements available virtually.
+The theme of this year’s event is Learning from Our Ancestors, Shaping Our Future.

 This page will be updated frequently as new information is available, please check back often!